-Need a quick refresher on how 1031 exchange affects tax basis in your property?
+How does a 1031 exchange change the tax basis in your replacement property?

-We’ll cover the basics in this post and provide you a few examples.
+Let’s go over the basics and provide you a few examples.

 Tax basis is what the IRS uses to keep track of the gain you make on taxable investments (And, therefore, how the IRS calculates the tax you owe).
 For real estate, the IRS calculates tax basis as “purchase price + commissions.”